mozilla/gecko-dev/tools/sanitizer/docs/memory_sanitizer.rst

 ^^^^^^^^^^^^^^^^^^

-If you don't have a source code repository clone yet, you need to :ref:`get yourself a clone of Mozilla-central <Mercurial Overview>`.
+If you don't have a source code repository clone yet, you need to :ref:`get yourself a clone of Mozilla-central <Firefox Contributors' Quick Reference>`.

 Adjusting the build configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^